rhysd/actionlint/README.md

 - I cloned GitHub top 1000 repositories and extracted 1400+ workflow files.
 And I tried actionlint with the collected workflow files.
 All bugs found while the trial were fixed and I confirmed no more false positives.

+# Bug reporting

+When you 're seeing some bugs or false positives, it is helpful to [file a new issue][issue-form] with a minimal example of input.
+Giving me some feedbacks like feature requests or idea of additional checks is also welcome.

 # License

 actionlint is distributed under [the MIT license](./LICENSE.txt).